hdlinhnguyen/hdlinhnguyen/README.md

 ## Hello, I'm Linh! 👋 (xin chào, mình là Linh)

-*I am looking for an opportunity to work as an Operations Research (Optimization) scientist and/or Data Analyst.*
+*I am looking for an opportunity to work as a Data Professional and/or Optimization scientist.*

 I am interested in decision-making processes.
-I have a background in Operational Research+Computer Science and Economics.
+I have a background in Computer Science and Economics.

 I'm always open to interesting conversations and collaboration.